solunian/aoc-2024/README.md

 ## day04
 ahhhhhhhhhhh my part 1 was so terrible. idk if complete search is the most efficient. coding the conditionals was annoying, especially with weird rust stuff.

+## day05
+macros are quite something. rust has no varargs or overloading which is interesting. borrowing is also kinda interesting when your code works.